Greetings from the dean, Susan M. Collins, for the winter 2017 Ford School feed

 Of course, policy engagement goes well beyond the illumination of national conversations.
 Our faculty are also launching and leading programs designed to tackle urgent policy challenges, and they are producing top-notch research that will prove useful to policy leaders in the years ahead.

 Our new Youth Policy Lab, for example, has just put out its very first call for proposals.
 A partnership between Ford School faculty (Brian Jacob and Susan Dynarski) and faculty at the Survey Research Center (Robin Tepper Jacob), the lab is designed to provide much-needed technical assistance to agencies and organizations that serve Michigan’s youth.
 U-M’s Poverty Solutions initiative, led by Luke Shaefer and designed to test models aimed at reducing poverty, recently announced its first nine grant recipients, as well.
 Many of these projects will take place in Detroit, and were designed collaboratively with community partners working on relevant programs in the city.
-And our Applied Policy Seminar students, under the leadership of Associate Dean Elisabeth Gerber, are knee deep in policy research projects for a range of local, state, national, and international organizations.
+And our Applied Policy Seminar students, now called Strategic Public Policy Consulting or SPPC, under the leadership of Associate Dean Elisabeth Gerber, are knee deep in policy research projects for a range of local, state, national, and international organizations.

 Importantly, our faculty are also producing research findings that we hope will prove useful to policymakers in the years ahead.
 Susan Dynarski and Katherine Michelmore recently wrote about a new measure of poverty that allows policy leaders to identify the schools and students most vulnerable to educational disparities.
 Paula Lantz wrote recently about early results from Pay for Success programs designed to address serious health disparities.
 Barry Rabe has explored the reemergence of state trust funds in the shale gas era—a method some states are using to avoid the boom/bust cycles normally associated with resource extraction.